YaruG1022/WSU-SU21-CPTS322-Project/Sprint_Reports/sprint_report_3.md

 ## Work Summary (Developer Facing)
-During this sprint, we collaborated on testing the application.
-During the process, I identified bugs and made plans to fix them.
-My team member made great contributions in fixing the bugs and also improved the management system.
-Additionally, I updated the UI design slightly.
+During this sprint, our team focused heavily on testing the application.
+Throughout this process, I personally identified several bugs and developed plans to address them.
+My team members played a crucial role in fixing these bugs and making significant improvements in data management.
+In addition, I made some updates to the design to enhance visual experience.

 ## Unfinished Work
-In this sprint, we were unable to complete the additional features that we planned as optional tasks due to time constraints.
+Unfortunately, due to time constraints, we were unable to complete the additional features that we had initially planned as optional tasks for this sprint.
+These features will be considered for future development cycles.

 ## Completed Issues/User Stories
 Here are links to the issues that we completed in this sprint: